 Montgomery Citizens’ Leadership Academy

-“The Coolest Civics Class You Will Ever Take!”
+“The Best Community Experience You Will Ever Have!”

 Montgomery Citizens’ Leadership Academy is the first step in getting involved.
 Participants will get to know other like-minded, civic-oriented community members and by the end of the class, graduates are on a first name basis with local elected officials, school administrators, and other local leaders.
 This opportunity gives a look “behind the scenes” to explore local institutions and to answer the question “what do they do there?”.